 Recently, Mr. Ferguson has been invited to give performances in China and will be returning to give master classes at several major music conservatories late this year.
 He now resides in the New York area with wife ChenXin Xu.

 Violinist Mr. Joan Plana comes from a family of devoted pedagogues.
-He started his first lessons of music with his mother, a piano teacher in Lleida (Catalonia), and over the years he has developed an ardent love for teaching violin to all ages and backgrounds, (alternating it with his concert solo career).
+He started his first lessons of music with his mother, a piano teacher in Lleida (Catalonia), and over the years he has developed an ardent love for teaching violin to all ages and backgrounds (alternating it with his concert solo career).
 After moving to Barcelona in 2001, he started a private studio until moving to Cleveland in 2005.
 Since then, he has been teaching privately both modern and baroque violin, first in Cleveland and after in New York.

-He alternates his career in the US and Europe between the worlds of both modern and baroque violin.
+He alternates his career in the US, Europe, and Asia between the worlds of both modern and baroque violin.
 Since moving to New York in 2009, Joan has built an active career as solo, orchestral and chamber musician.
 Recipient of several prizes and awards, Joan has performed concerts all over Europe, Canada, US, Japan and China.
 A founding member of the baroque ensemble CONCITATO, he has been the Music Director of L’Académie (Boston), concertmaster of Baroque Band (Chicago), the American Baroque Orchestra, Concentus New York (Japan) and guest concertmaster in other baroque orchestras around the country.
 He has been a member of the European Baroque Orchestra, Il Pomo D’Oro, Trinity Wall Street and Handel and Haydn Society, among others.
 Born in Lleida, Catalunya, he holds degrees from the Juilliard School’s Historical Performance Program, the Cleveland Institute of Music and the ESMUC (Barcelona).

 Mr. Michael Vascones was born in 1998 in Queens, New York.
 Michael began playing guitar at the age of twelve, inspired by watching his father play at home.
 At fourteen, he was admitted to the Juilliard Music Advancement Program where he studied classical guitar with Bokyung Byun for two years.
 After that Michael spent two years studying at Manhattan School of Music Pre-college with Mark Delpriora.